-In case you don’t have a PoE injector or PoE switch nearby, and would like to use your OAK PoE camera, you have 2 options:
+If you don’t have a PoE injector or PoE switch nearby, and would like to use your OAK PoE camera, you have two options:

-Connect the camera via USB-C so it works like OAK-D (USB-C for power and communication).
-You need to changethe DIP switch to 0x16 (as on the image here).
+Connect the camera via USB-C so it works like the OAK-D (USB-C for power and communication).
+You need to change the DIP switch to 0x16 (as on the image here).

 Power the camera via USB-C while still communicating with it through ethernet as in the image below.
 You need to set static IP on your computer.

-In case you go with 2nd option, you would need to set your computer’s static IP.
+If you go with the second option, you will need to set your computer’s static IP.
 By default, the camera will have a static

 169.254.1.222.
 So you would need to set your Ethernet adapter to static IP eg.